sethwh/Finder-Files/README.md

 6.)
 Rename output file to FINDER01.DAT and open with text editor like Notepad++ to make sure encoding is set to UTF-8.

 7.)
 Import finder file using using your normal routine.

+Notes: These scripts will confine columns to character constraints in FINDER01 table and remove any right white-space.
+Included is a sample infile in a format given by a vendor.